Net Cash Flow Formula: How to Calculate It for SaaS

 Net cash flow is the difference between total cash inflows and total cash outflows over a specific period, typically one month or one quarter.

 It’s not revenue.
 It’s not profit.
 It’s the actual movement of cash through your bank account.
-You can have €10,000 in monthly revenue and still post negative net cash flow if you paid an annual hosting bill or repaid a loan that month.
+You can have €10,000 in monthly revenue and still post a negative net cash flow if you paid an annual hosting bill or repaid a loan that month.

 The Net Cash Flow Formula